 Hospitals have a responsibility to their patients.
 When a hospital fails to have proper policies and procedures in place, or when it fails to ensure those policies and procedures are followed, it can result in painful complications and other injuries for patients.
 Victims may be able to recover for their damages.

-Emanuel Balams is an Atlanta hospital negligence lawyer who seeks to help clients recover from all responsible parties when they have been the victims of medical malpractice.
+ReShea Balams is an Atlanta hospital negligence lawyer who seeks to help clients recover from all responsible parties when they have been the victims of medical malpractice.
 Preventable medical errors due to the failure of hospital staff can lead to expensive medical bills, along with much pain and suffering.
-If you've suffered due to medical malpractice at a hospital, call Balams Law Group today at (404) 445-2005 to schedule a free consultation.
+If you've suffered due to medical malpractice at a hospital, call The Balams Firm today at (404) 445-2005 to schedule a free consultation.

-Balams Law Group represents clients across the Atlanta area, including Johns Creek, Sandy Springs, Lawrenceville, Milton, Roswell, Forest Park, Brookhaven, Dunwoody, Alpharetta, Smyrna, Decatur, Norcross, Duluth and College Park.
+The Balams Firm represents clients across the Atlanta area, including Johns Creek, Sandy Springs, Lawrenceville, Milton, Roswell, Forest Park, Brookhaven, Dunwoody, Alpharetta, Smyrna, Decatur, Norcross, Duluth and College Park.

 Under the doctrine of "respondeat superior," an employer is liable for the negligence of its employees if the action was done in the scope of employment for the negligent actor.
 A medical professional is negligent is he or she does not meet the high standards of his or her profession.

 Most doctors and surgeons are not actual employees of the hospital where they practice.
 They are independent contractors.

 However, the nurses, orderlies, and other workers at a hospital usually are.
 Negligence by a nurse can cause severe health problems.
 A mistake while administering medication, starting an IV line, making an error on a chart, failing to notify a doctor of an emergency or making a mistake with equipment can cause complications and lead to the worsened condition of a patient.